belgattitude/nextjs-monorepo-example/README.md

 ```

 > PS:
->  - Convention: whatever the script name, keeps it across root, packages and apps.
+>  - Convention: whatever the script name (ie: test:unit), keeps it consistent over root commands, packages and apps.
+>  - The use of [yarn workspaces commands](https://yarnpkg.com/features/workspaces) can be replicated in pnpm, nmp7+lerna...

 ## 4. Quality